Ram Singh II: Personal life

+Shivdeen Pandit was guardian of Ram Singh during crucial years of his life.
 In 1853, Ram Singh initially chose as his first wife the daughter of the Maharaja of Rewa, in spite of the custom that required him to marry the daughter of the Maharaja of Jodhpur as first wife.
-Under pressure from the British, he changed his mind while on the way to Rewa, and first married the daughter of the Maharaja of Jodhpur, taking the Rewa woman as his second wife.
-Ram Singh married 12 times in total.
+Under pressure from the British, he changed his mind while on the way to Rewa, and first married Rathorji Chand Kanwarji (b.1841), eldest daughter of Maharaja Takht Singh of Jodhpur, in addition to his two other daughters namely — Rathorji Indra Kanwarji (b.1850) and Lal Kanwarji, & a daughter of his deceased brother Prithvi Singh of Ahmadnagar near Idar her name was Rathorji Kesar Kanwarji, then taking Bagheliji Janak Kanwar daughter of Maharaja Bandhvesh Vishvanath Singh Ju Dev of Rewa as his fifth queen.
+Ram Singh married 10 times in total.

 Ram Singh had no issue.
 He appointed Madho Singh II, the second son of the thakur of Isardha as his heir.
 On 17 September 1880, Ram Singh died.
 Madho Singh II also had no issue and appointed Man Singh II as his heir.